garylirocks/quickrefs/azure-networking.markdown

 #### Managed rules

 - Hierarchy: Rule set -> rule group -> rule
-- Two rule sets: OWASP_3.2, Microsoft_BotManagerRuleSet_1.0
+- Rulesets:
-- OWASP rule set protects against
+  - OWASP CRS 3.x
     - Cross-site scripting
     - Java attacks
     - Local file inclusion
     - PHP injection attacks
     - Remote command execution
     - Remote file inclusion
     - Session fixation
     - SQL injection protection
     - Protocol attackers
+  - DRS (Default Rule Set) 2.x: based on CRS, with additional Microsoft Threat Intelligence Collection rules
+  - BotProtection Rule Set
-- OWASP 3.x uses **Anomaly Scoring mode**, each rule has a severity level and a corresponding anomaly score, when the total score is 5 or greater, the request is either blocked (in Prevention mode) or logged (in Detection mode)
+- OWASP 3.x and DRS use **Anomaly Scoring mode**, each rule has a severity level and a corresponding anomaly score, when the total score is 5 or greater, the request is either blocked (in Prevention mode) or logged (in Detection mode)
 - You can optionally enable bot protection rule set
   - Three bot categories: "Bad", "Good", "Unknown"
 - Some managed rules can cause false positives and block real traffic, you can customize them by
   - Disable selected rule or rule groups
   - Change action to "Log"
   - Add exclusions based on request variables, exclusion could be applied globally or to a rule set, rule group or rule
+- To trigger blocking by managed rules, you can use `curl -I "http://<IP-address>/?1=1"`, this triggers both IP as hostname and SQL injection rules

 ## DDoS Protection